telerik/blazor-docs/getting-started/client-blazor.md

 # First Steps with Blazor Client-Side

-This article explains how to get the <a href = "https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor components</a> in your <a href = "https://www.telerik.com/faqs/blazor-ui/what-is-the-difference-between-blazor-webassembly-vs-server" target="_blank">Blazor WebAssembly app</a> and start using them quickly.
+This article explains how to get the <a href = "https://www.telerik.com/blazor-ui" target="_blank">Telerik UI for Blazor components</a> in your Blazor WebAssembly app and start using them quickly.
 You will create a new application from scratch, learn how to add the UI for Blazor components to a project, and finally, add a UI component to a view.

 > This article applies only to the following Visual Studio project templates:
 >